znorden17/csci-476-594-spring2021-private/final/README.md

 penguins',1234567890)#
 ```

+You would do this on whatever website was susceptible to an SQL attack, somewhat similar to what we did in Lab4.

 This would set Turbo, our malicious employee's money to 1,1234,567,890.
 So, y'know over a billion dollars, no biggie.
 Instantly banking the company if no one noticies.

 ### Task 4.3